 Hive Mechanic is an authoring tool for making neighborhood games and playful activities to embed in public space.
-No coding skills are necessary.
-What will you make?
+No coding skills required.

 Our goal is to democratize design for local play — including for libraries, art centers, neighborhood museums, and grassroots community projects.

 What can you make?
 Our recent work…

 To accompany this 50-foot surrealist sculpture, we designed an “oracle” to engage with visitors by text message.
 The oracle sends annotated photographs (similar to polaroids), revealing the hidden history and philosophy of the artwork.
 More playfully, the oracle picks different “readings” of paired poetry and remixed images of the sculpture for each visitor.
 Featuring mounted signs with QR codes that start the text message conversation.

 We joined a group of architects to reimagine the 246 miles of DC’s alleys.
 Residents from across the city contacted our system by phone (no apps required), sending in photographs that were classified through conversation rather than forms.
-Meanwhile, in the gallery photographs were automatically printed as they were sent in from the streets, and displayed on the wall to provide an unfolding visualization of DC alleyways.
+Meanwhile, in the gallery, photographs were automatically printed as they were sent in from the streets and displayed on the wall to provide an unfolding visualization of DC alleyways.

 How does it work?
 Cards and a metaphor…

 Our web interface for Hive Mechanic is how you create a game or activity — no special apps required.
-Our tool is designed to be visual and to help democratize game design; it is simpler than tools like Scratch and ARIS, with a hint of the internet of things like IFTTT.
+Our tool is designed to be visual and to help democratize game design.
+It is simpler than tools like Scratch and ARIS, with a hint of the internet of things like IFTTT.

-Soft skills and creativity are especially important for good design; we believe they can be systematically boosted — and made more accessible to non-traditional designers.
-We repeatedly tap into the framing and systemic power of… playing cards.
-As a metaphor, playing cards have nearly universal legibility, and can convey ideas similar to the blocks in visual programming languages.
+Soft skills and creativity are especially important for good design.
+We believe they can be systematically boosted and made more accessible to non-traditional designers.
+We repeatedly tap into the framing and systemic power of playing cards.
+As a metaphor, playing cards have nearly universal legibility and can convey ideas similar to the blocks in visual programming languages.
 In our workshops, print versions of the cards are used before pivoting to the online interface.
 For game design, paper prototyping is a fundamental technique that is useful for engineers and non-technical designers alike.

 What else?
-More ideas for activities
+More activities you could make…

 Get involved (and some history)